create a folder for our project

 urlpatterns = [

-# note that we needed to change question_id to pk
+# note that we need to change question_id to pk as this is the

 ]